-From: To:
+То: Kathinya

-Andrew Kathinya
+From: Andrew

-Email subject:
+Subject: Client email

-Client email
+Hi Kathinya,

 Thank you for providing such clear and sound advice to Larry Green.
-He has followed all the steps highlighted in your letter but unfortunately still has not recovered any of the \$33,000 debt from Molly's Motel Pty Ltd.
+He has followed all the steps highlighted in your letter but, unfortunately, still has not recovered any of the \$33,000 debt from Molly's Motel Pty Ltd.